Deep learning and American options via free boundary framework: Front-Fixing DNN and the American Options Model

+The feed-forward DNN output and its derivatives are embedded both in the auxiliary function and free boundary equations.
+Our approach for approximating the early exercise boundary and its velocity is similar to the PINN method of Raissi et al. \cite{Raissii} when computing the boundary and initial values from the NN output.
+At this juncture, the inherent discontinuity in the option pricing model at the payoff is worth mentioning.
+To what extent the DNN output minimizes this challenge remains to be seen.
 From (\ref{f10}) and (\ref{g1}), one can easily observe that the transformed model and auxiliary function are dominated by the early exercise boundary and its first derivative.
 Furthermore, both the early exercise boundary and its derivative is approximated directly from the DNN output and its first derivative in time.
 Hence, the extent to which the DNN output learns and improves the inherent discontinuity in the model will influence the accuracy of the early exercise boundary and will further affect the precise computation of the option price and the Greeks.
-Heuristically, we give further details in the numerical section.
+We give further details in the result section.
 It is easy to see from the auxiliary function that

 Moreover, $\mathcal{P}(\tau,0;\nu)$ is the auxiliary function evaluated at $y=0$. $\mathcal{P}(\tau,y;\nu)$ will exactly have the same boundary values as $P(0,\tau)$ if $\bar{s}_f(\tau;\nu)=s_f(\tau)$.
 Taking derivatives of the auxiliary function, we then obtain